 Day 8: Experiencing Porto Like a Local

-Visit the renovated Mercado do Bolhão for authentic local life, sample fresh produce, and enjoy seafood and wine at the market eateries.
-Take the historic Tram 1 along the riverbank to Foz do Douro, where the river meets the Atlantic Ocean, offering a breezy, relaxed coastal atmosphere.
+Check out the newly renovated Mercado do Bolhão to watch locals haggle over fresh produce, seafood, and cheap wine.
+Later, ride the creaky historic Tram 1 out along the riverbank until you hit Foz do Douro.
+This is where the river slams into the Atlantic Ocean, offering a breezy, wealthy coastal vibe.

 Day 9: Northern Adventure Day Trip Options